 According to Rock Hudson, George Stevens did most of his direction of the actors before filming started, in meetings to help them understand their characters and by involving them in production decisions.
 One day he took Hudson to the production shop where the massive Victorian house at Reata was being built.
 Most of the house was just lumber at that point, but Stevens asked him what colour the house should be.
 Hudson thought about the Victorian era, then said "Tan with brown trim, I guess."
 Stevens immediately told the production crew to paint it that color.

 The film's famous final scene in which Bick Benedict battles it out with the racist owner of a diner is drastically different in Edna Ferber's novel.
-In that, Bick is not present, just his wife, daughter and Mexican daughter-in-law who dutifully leave without causing any trouble when told to by the diner owner.
+In the book, Bick is not present.
+Only his wife, daughter and Mexican daughter-in-law are there, and they simply leave without causing any trouble when the diner owner orders them out.

 In a prolonged scene, ranch hand Angel Obregon has been killed in World War II and his body returned home for burial.
 During the war, American battle dead were interred in temporary cemeteries.
 It was only after the war that, depending on the families' wishes, American war dead were reburied in permanent cemeteries abroad, national cemeteries, or returned to the family (as in Angel's case) for burial at home.
 Accordingly, this scene would have occurred between 1947-53, when the reburial process took place.
 (Source: "Safely Rest" by David P. Colley)